General Admission Requirements

-If you had a significant gap (see below) in training or clinical practice, performing a locum(s), and/or returning to training without completing the entirety of the program will not remedy this gap.
+For applicants who have a significant gap (see below) in training or clinical practice, performing a locum(s), and/or returning to training without completing the entirety of the program will not remedy this gap.

 All gaps or breaks in practice or training of two continuous months or more must be explained on the Declaration of Interruptions form.

 A significant gap in training or clinical practice may exist and must be declared if equal to or greater than two continuous months.
 PGME will appraise the nature and significance of the gaps by:

 - assessing any period or cumulative periods out of practice,

 - evaluating any period between completion of medical training and commencement or resumption of practice,

 - reviewing any period or cumulative periods with a limited or restricted scope of practice, as determined by the actual practice experience of the individual,

 - review of any period or cumulative periods in a non-clinical scope of practice.